 Chocolate Peppermint Meltaways

-You can’t go wrong with these uber-delicious Chocolate Peppermint Meltaways - especially during the holidays.
+You can’t go wrong with these uber-delicious chocolate peppermint meltaways – especially during the holidays.
 They’re thick, fudgy, infused with peppermint flavor, and loaded with chocolate.
 To finish, I top these little beauties with melted white chocolate and peppermint along with a sprinkle of crunchy crushed peppermint candy.

 - Butter – I used salted butter, but if you use unsalted butter just increase your salt to a total of 1 teaspoon.
 The recipe calls for melted butter because we’re going for a fudgy cookie meaning there’s no need to beat the butter and sugar.